 - Ownership of a high school diploma.

-Unfortunately, these requirements only apply to undergraduate students who require financial support.
-Graduate students cannot apply for this loan.
+Unfortunately, these requirements only apply to undergraduate students who require financial needs.
+Graduate students can not apply for this loan.

 How to Apply for Subsidized Loans